Marcel Dadi

-Marcel Dadi ([maʁsɛl dadi]; 20 August 1951 – 17 July 1996) was a Tunisian-born Jewish French virtuoso guitarist known for his finger-picking style which faithfully recreated the instrumental styles of American guitarists such as Chet Atkins, Merle Travis and Jerry Reed.
+Marcel Dadi ([maʁsɛl dadi]; 20 August 1951 – 17 July 1996) was a Tunisian-born French virtuoso guitarist known for his finger-picking style which faithfully recreated the instrumental styles of American guitarists such as Chet Atkins, Merle Travis and Jerry Reed.
 He became a friend of country star Chet Atkins.

 Biography

 Early life

 Marcel Dadi was born in Sousse, Tunisia on 20 August 1951.
 Dadi, along with his immediate family, moved to Paris, France in 1954.
 In 1961, he started playing guitar at age 10.
 He had joined Andre Assouline, Joseph Illouz, and Maurice Levy to form a rock instrumental band by 1964.
 He was inspired by the music of The Beatles, The Rolling Stones and Bob Dylan, He continued to expand his musical horizons with the influence of a guitarist, Bernard Photzer, who introduced him to the music of Elvis Presley and other 1950's rockers.
 Photzer also taught him the rudiments of flatpicking.
 As a soloist with French singer-songwriter and guitarist, Hugues Aufray, Dadi began to develop his own approach to flatpicking.
 From 1972, he wrote instructional articles for Folk Music Review, wherein he introduced his rigorous training method, which utilizes a fingering chart, in the March 1972 issue.